smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 ## Media Buttons
 The play/pause, seek left, seek right, tune up, and tune down subscribe buttons can only be used if the app type is `MEDIA`.
 Depending on the OEM, the subscribed button could show up as an on-screen button in the `MEDIA` template, work as a physical button on the car console or steering wheel, or both.
 For example, Ford's SYNC 3 HMI will add the play/pause, seek right, and seek left soft buttons to the media template when you subscribe to those buttons.
 However, those buttons will also trigger when the user uses the seek left / seek right buttons on the steering wheel.

-If desired, you can toggle the play/pause button image between a play, stop, or pause icon by updating the audio streaming state as described in the [Media Clock](Displaying a User Interface/Media Clock#pausing-&-resuming) guide.
+If desired, you can toggle the play/pause button image between a play, stop, or pause icon by updating the audio streaming state as described in the [Media Clock](Displaying a User Interface/Media Clock#pausing-resuming) guide.

 !!!
 NOTE
 Before library v.@![iOS]6.1!@@![android, javaSE, javaEE]4.7!@ and RPC v5.0, `Ok` and `PlayPause` were combined into `Ok`.
 Subscribing to `Ok` will, in v@![iOS]6.1+!@@![android, javaSE, javaEE]4.7+!@, also subscribe you to `PlayPause`.
 This means that for the time being, *you should not simultaneously subscribe to `Ok` and `PlayPause`*.
 In a future major version, this will change.
 For now, only subscribe to either `Ok` or `PlayPause` and the library will execute the right action based on the connected head unit.
 !!!

+@![iOS]
 ##### Objective-C
 ```objc
 [self.sdlManager.screenManager subscribeButton:SDLButtonNamePlayPause withUpdateHandler:^(SDLOnButtonPress * _Nullable buttonPress, SDLOnButtonEvent * _Nullable buttonEvent, NSError * _Nullable error) {